commenthol/veloze-jwt/README.md

 Middleware to verify JSON-Web-Tokens (JWT) sent in Bearer Authorization Header.

-If public-keys are required to verify JTWs the JWKS URI can be detected by issuer using `.well-known/openid-configuration` URLs.
+If public-keys are required to verify JWTs the JWKS URI can be detected by issuer using `.well-known/openid-configuration` URLs.

 Supports multiple issuers with the `jwks()` method.